diegoximenes/distributed_cache/README.md

 ## Project structure

-`/node` represents a cache instance of the distributed cache.
+- `/node`: represents a cache instance of the distributed cache.

-`/nodesmetadata` it is a raft cluster that stores information about which nodes compose the distributed cache.
+- `/nodesmetadata`: a raft cluster that stores information about which nodes compose the distributed cache.

-`/proxy` clients of the distributed cache communicate with proxies instead of directly connecting to nodes.
+- `/proxy`: clients of the distributed cache communicate with proxies instead of directly connecting to nodes.
 Proxies select nodes based on the key provided by clients and the deployed key partitioning strategy.
 Proxies use nodesmetadata to get node's information.

-`/util` is a module with functionality shared across the other modules.
+- `/util`: a module with functionality shared across the other modules.

-`/test` contains a guideline on how to run manual e2e tests on this project.
+- `/test`: contains a guideline on how to run manual e2e tests on this project.

 The README.md placed in these directories give a more detailed description of those components.

 ## Future work

-- Today adding or removing instances is done through manual triggers.
+- Today, adding or removing instances is done through manual triggers.
-One idea is to automate instances' health and system's load monitoring, to then automated the process of creating and removing instances.
+One idea is to automate instances' health and system's load monitoring, to then automate the process of creating and removing instances.
 This should be applied for different kinds of instances, `node`'s instances, `nodesmetadata`'instances, and `proxies`'s instances, which will likely require different strategies.
-- Use circuit-breaker, rate-limit, and other resilience communication patterns.
+- Use circuit-breaker, rate-limit, exponential backoff, and other resilience communication patterns.
 - Use TLS, at least in some APIs.
 - Improve load uniformity in nodes when using consistent hashing.